HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/wcm_adm_tools/wcm_member_fixer/wcm_admin_member-fixer.md

 ## Setting DNs to specify lowercase or mixed case

 You can control how the DN will be stored in DX after the member fixer procedure is complete by setting the `-Dfix_case` parameter:

-    - Setting the value to `lower` changes all DX references to lowercase.
+- Set the value to `lower` to change all DX references to lowercase.
-    - Setting the value to `update` changes all DX references to match exactly what the LDAP returns.
+- Set the value to `update` to change all DX references to match exactly what the LDAP returns.

 Any DN that gets updated by the member fixer task will be stored according to this parameter value.